 When we have residential students there are no formal lectures for them but a practicing yacht designer is constantly available to help them on an individual basis.
 We are told by our residential students that they feel the primary advantage that they get is the constant inspiration of being around a working design office.
 These days our central office handles the business end, some lesson correction, and the founder's design business.
+It also houses the school library.
 Other offices are in the individual instructor's houses or in some cases on their boats.

 Upon satisfactory completion of all lessons you will receive a nice dignified diploma.
 This attests to your standing as a Naval Architect with a specialty in yacht and small craft design.
 Many people ask us if this is "accepted" as demonstrating that you are a qualified naval architect.
 Our students are well received by firms because they are primarily looking for competence in producing designs under the direction of the firm.
 In this sense our recognition of your standing is commercially acceptable.
 We only know of two jurisdictions where you need licensing to call yourself a naval architect.
 We know of none in which you need a license to call yourself a yacht designer or small craft designer.
 Some people will wish to call themselves engineers and advertise that they practice marine engineering as well as naval architecture.
 In that case you will normally need to have a license from your particular jurisdiction to use those terms.
 Generally naval architects really only need to know hydrostatics, structural analysis, and other ordinary technical calculations and there is little economic advantage in having all the knowledge of an engineer or an engineering license per se.

 A Special Note for Residential Students